DISCOVER YOUR LOCAL BICYCLING COMMUNITY

 - The Power of Bicycle Parking – a report from Transportation Alternatives out of New York City to support increasing the quantity, quality, and visibility of bike parking.
 After all, access to secure bicycle parking is the number two reason determining whether someone chooses to ride a bike or not.

 - With bike theft on the rise in many cities over the past several years, one of the best arguments for investing in better bike parking is to help deter bike theft.
-For an academic argument on the topic, see Bicycle parking security and built environments – a journal article in Transportation Research Part D: Transport and Environment that examines the association between the built environment and bike theft as an issue that discourages bicycling.
+For an academic argument on the topic, see Bicycle parking security and built environments – a journal article that examines the association between the built environment and bike theft as an issue that discourages bicycling.